 Data is Key

 It is also crucial to look at the right data in the right context.
 Look at external factors such as recession, the job market, and worldwide events that impact the workforce.
-Your business data in isolation might be skewed and put you on the wrong path.
+Your business data analytics in isolation might be skewed and put you on the wrong path.

 Celayix provides managers with a user-friendly tool to get started with people analytics.
 We use advanced AI technology in our Scheduler to look at historical data, skill sets, and business rules.
 Therefore, managers can create a perfectly optimized schedule with the right people, with the right skills, in the right place at the right time.
 Employee scheduling is just one of the areas that benefit from effective people analytics, but is a great place to start.
 If you want to learn more, schedule a free live demo now!